Yoga Teacher Training

 - Threats of violence toward others

 Your presence in each session is important.
-A healthy group dynamic is essential for healing, growth and change.
-If you are absent, this dynamic suffers and affects the experience of you and other members of the group.
-We ask that you make a commitment to attend each session of the course if you are able.
+A healthy group dynamic is essential for healing, growth, and change.
+If you are absent, this dynamic suffers and affects the experience of you and other group members.
+We ask that you commit to attending each session of the course.

 An emergency may occur that prevents you from attending a session.
-If you are faced with an emergency or sudden illness, please contact your teacher(s) before the group begins to let them know you will not be present.
-Please find more details on attendance in your student handbook.
+If you are faced with an emergency or sudden illness, please get in touch with your teacher(s) before the group begins to let them know you will not be present.
+Please find more details on the attendance requirements of your program in your student handbook.

-Your teacher(s) will make every effort to return any contact you initiate (email, phone call, text, etc) in a reasonable amount of time.
-Should you have an emergency that requires immediate attention or action, call the emergency services or go to the nearest emergency room.
+Your teacher(s) will make every effort to return any contact you initiate (email, phone call, text, etc.) in a reasonable amount of time.
+Call the emergency services or go to the nearest emergency room if you have an emergency that requires immediate attention or action.